Below, learn about each type of copywriting and how you can use different methods to create copy that converts for your website.

-B2C Vs. B2B Copywriting
+B2C Copywriting Definition

 - You’ll want to write to a wide audience because you won’t know exactly who might be reading your content.

 - Generally, B2C copy can have a much lighter tone and be written in a more conversational style that your audience will feel comfortable with.

 - B2C content should appeal to emotions.
 You might write copy that tugs at the heartstrings, makes your audience laugh, or invokes a feeling of nostalgia to persuade your audience to take action.